 States have been the most active front in the battle to protect donor anonymity.
-Since 2014, 235 nonprofit donor disclosure bills have been introduced in states around the country.
+Since 2014, over 200 nonprofit donor disclosure bills have been introduced in states around the country.
 In 2022 alone, 24 bills threatening donor privacy were considered in 16 states.
 In recognition of this threat, state policymakers and the philanthropic community are fighting back.
-Since 2018, 14 states have enshrined robust donor privacy protections into law.
-In 2022, four additional states joined this movement: Kansas, Missouri, New Hampshire, and Virginia.
+Since 2018, over two dozen states have enshrined robust donor privacy protections into law.